Hotel Maria Cristina – Grand riverfront hotel frequented by monarchs and Hollywood superstars.

 - Nearest Bus: For local buses, head to Plaza Gipuzkoa, a 3-minute walk (0.2 mile) away.

 - Area: Hotel Maria Cristina has a fantastic location in the city center, specifically in the part known as the Área Romántica (for its graceful Belle Époque architecture), on the riverfront, and a couple of minutes’ walk from the sea.
 It’s one block away from the Parte Vieja, just across the river from the Kursaal, and equidistant from Playa de Zurriola or Playa de la Concha.

 - How to Get There: From San Sebastián Airport, the hotel is approximately 25 minutes (13 miles) via car or 40 minutes via public transport.
 From Bilbao Airport, the hotel is approximately 90 minutes (64 miles) via car or public transport.
-If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile, 9-minute walk), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.7 mile, 14-minute walk) just south of the Área Romántica.
+If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.7 mile) just south of the Área Romántica.